PDIS/transcript/2023-05-22-Meeting-with-Paul-Wilson-George-Kuo-Kenny-Huang.md

 Are there language models in Chinese?
 Chinese language?
 Are they being developed at the same scale?

 ### Audrey Tang:
-Yes, our National Science and Technology Commission, I think next month, will be rolling out the TAIDE, the Trustworthy AI Dialogue Engine.
-And it's basically building off this what they call big science work across jurisdictions.
+Yes, our National Science and Technology Commission, within this year, will be rolling out the TAIDE, the Trustworthy AI Dialogue Engine.
+And it's basically building off the BigScience work across jurisdictions.
 I think France started with Bloom, and nowadays there's also the Facebook LLaMA models that has open-source replications like RedPajama and so on.
 So yeah, we're building off those open-source models.

 ### Paul Wilson:
 Are they multilingual?